dfroberg/m3ufilter/README.md

 - `providers.setters.attributes`

     What to set any attribute too.
-This is go for setting logos where none exist, and/or enforcing `tvg-id` in case a channel does not have one but should.
+This is good for setting logos where none exist, and/or enforcing `tvg-id` in case a channel does not have one but should.
 All attributes are listed below.
 This again, must return a string, and has the functions and variables below available.

     Example
     ```yaml